Uniform confidence bands for nonparametric errors-in-variables regression

-It is worth pointing out that estimation of $f_{X}$ and $gf_{X}$ corresponds to solving certain Fredholm integral equations of the first kind, and therefore estimation of $f_{X}$ and $gf_{X}$ (or $g$) is a statistical ill-posed inverse problem.
-In fact, $f_{X}$ and $gf_{X}$ satisfy $f_{X} * f_{\varepsilon} = f_{W}$ and $(gf_{X})*f_{\varepsilon} =\Ep[Y \mid W=\cdot \,]f_{W}$; these are Fredholm integral equations of the first kind where the right hand side functions are directly estimable.\footnote{See, for example, \cite{Ch07}, \cite{CaFlRe07}, \cite{Ca08}, and \cite{Ho09} for overview of statistical ill-posed inverse problems.} Rates of convergence and pointwise asymptotic normality of $\hat{g}^{*}$ are studied by \cite{FaTr93,FaMa92}, among others.
+For asymptotic properties, see \cite{FaTr93,FaMa92}, among others.\footnote{It is worth pointing out that estimation of $f_{X}$ and $gf_{X}$ corresponds to solving certain Fredholm integral equations of the first kind, and therefore estimation of $f_{X}$ and $gf_{X}$ (or $g$) is a statistical ill-posed inverse problem.
+In fact, $f_{X}$ and $gf_{X}$ satisfy $f_{X} * f_{\U} = f_{W}$ and $(gf_{X})*f_{\U} =\Ep[Y \mid W=\cdot \,]f_{W}$; these are Fredholm integral equations of the first kind where the right hand side functions are directly estimable (see, e.g., \cite{Ca08} and \cite{Ho09} for an overview of statistical ill-posed inverse problems).}